 There are a number of things that an RV owner can do to keep mice out of their camper, especially when storing the camper.

-Windows and Doors: Make sure that all of your windows as well as your outside storage doors are firmly closed, all of their gaskets are in good shape, and that all the doors seat well when closed and locked.
+Make sure that all of your w, as well as your outside storage doors, doors are firmly closed, all of their gaskets are in good shape, and that all the doors seat well when closed and locked.

-Underside of the RV: At some point you will need to crawl under your camper and make a thorough inspection of the underside.
+At some point, you will need to crawl under your camper and make a thorough inspection of the underside.
 Look for openings that a wily and small mouse can crawl through to get into your camper.
 The most probable sites for gaps are around the sewage lines, water lines, and electrical lines at their entry points into the camper.

 And, of course, make sure that your screen door fits the entrance perfectly.
 Just a 1/4-inch gap anywhere around the perimeter of the screen door is like a double-door entrance to a hotel for a mouse.

-Once Mice Are In: How to Get Rid of Them
+How to Get Rid of Mice Once They Are In

 If you have stored packaged foods in your camper, mice will go to these first, and go through those cardboard and plastic packages quickly to get to the goodies.
 Then, they will eat and spread the food around the site where it was found.